Nerva: Administration

 The change of government was welcome particularly to the senators, who had been harshly persecuted during Domitian's reign.
 As an immediate gesture of goodwill towards his supporters, Nerva publicly swore that no senators would be put to death as long as he remained in office.
 He called an end to trials based on treason, released those who had been imprisoned under these charges, and granted amnesty to many who had been exiled.
 All properties which had been confiscated by Domitian were returned to their respective families.
 Nerva also sought to involve the Senate in his government, but this was not entirely successful.
 He continued to rely largely on friends and advisors who were known and trusted, and by maintaining friendly relations with the pro-Domitianic faction of the Senate, he incurred hostility which may have been the cause for at least one conspiracy against his life.

 Since Suetonius says the people were ambivalent at Domitian's death, Nerva had to introduce a number of measures to gain support among the Roman populace.
 As was custom by this time, a change of emperor was expected to bring with it a generous payment of gifts and money to the people and the army.
 Accordingly, a congiarium of 75 denarii per head was bestowed upon the citizens, while the soldiers of the Praetorian Guard received a donativum which may have amounted to as much as 5000 denarii per person.
 This was followed by a string of economic reforms intended to alleviate the burden of taxation from the most needy Romans.

 To the poorest, Nerva granted allotments of land worth up to 60 million sesterces.
-He exempted parents and their children from a 5% inheritance tax, and he made loans to Italian landowners on the condition that they pay interest of 5% to their municipality to support the children of needy families – alimentary schemes which were later expanded by Trajan, Antoninus Pius, and Marcus Aurelius.
+He exempted parents and their children from a 5% inheritance tax, and he made loans to Italian landowners on the condition that they pay interest of 5% to their municipality to support the children of needy families – alimenta schemes which were later expanded by Trajan, Antoninus Pius, and Marcus Aurelius.
 Furthermore, numerous taxes were remitted and privileges granted to Roman provinces.
 Namely, he abolished abuses of the Fiscus Iudaicus, the additional tax which all Jews throughout the Empire had to pay: some of his coins bear the legend FISCI IUDAICI CALUMNIA SUBLATA (abolition of malicious prosecution regarding the Jewish tax).
 Coins suggest he added new games in the Circus in honor of Neptune.
-Other coins refer to imperial ideals such as equity, justice, and liberty, which contrasted his reign with Domitian's.
+Other coins refer to imperial ideals such as equity, justice, and liberty, which contrasted his reign with that of Domitian.